TonyChengTW/cc-iaas-sdnms/docs/API-DESIGN-FAQ.md

 ```
 All routing code are put in the resources/ folder.

-If you need create a new resource e.g., my_resource
+If you need create a new resource
-add resources/my_resource.py
+e.g., my_resource, add resources/my_resource.py
 ```

 Q: How do we load the routing code?